Halisaurus: Classification and species

 Below is a cladogram following an analysis by Takuya Konishi and colleagues (2015) done during the description of Phosphorosaurus ponpetelegans, which showcases the internal relationships within the Halisaurinae, showing Halisaurus as the basalmost genus of the subfamily.
 The analysis excluded the dubious H. onchognathus and the genus Pluridens.

-At least three species of Halisaurus are considered valid; H. platyspondylus, H. arambourgi, and H. hebae.
+At least four species of Halisaurus are considered valid: H. platyspondylus, H. arambourgi, H. hebae, and H. auriculatus.
 The species H. onchognathus, known from Campanian or Santonian deposits that were once part of the Western Interior Seaway, is considered dubious due to all the known remains of the species having been destroyed in the Second World War.
 Apart from the named species, fragmentary remains have been referred to the genus from across the world.
 Though the designation of these remains as Halisaurus is debatable in most cases, unnamed species are known from the Campanian of Texas, the Maastrichtian of California and the Santonian of Peru (which significantly expands the known temporal range of the genus).